powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

     - Consumptions are positive.

 **Metadata**
-In the grid model, loads comprise the following metadata:
+In the grid model, the following metadata is included for loads:
-- The load type, which can be:
+- The load type, which is required and by default `UNDEFINED`.
+It can be:
     - `UNDEFINED`
     - `AUXILIARY`
     - `FICTITIOUS`